-So now is as good a time as any to not only check your lights are working properly but to also brush up on the rules and regulations surrounding car lights.
+Winter is almost here.
+And with visibility on the roads impaired by low light, now's a very good time to check your lights are working properly and brush up on the rules and regulations surrounding car lights.

 Here’s all you need to know about headlights, sidelights and registration plate lights, as well as windscreens and other windows.

 Lights – daytime rules

 You might think it’s only important to use lights at night, but there are also instances when you should use them during daylight hours.

 Brake lights should come on when you hit the foot brake, but not used continuously in stationary queues of traffic – it causes unnecessary glare for drivers behind you.

 Headlights and fog lights should also be used in daytime hours when visibility is seriously reduced – although you must switch them off when visibility improves to avoid dazzling other road users.
 Dipped headlights should be turned on to ensure you can be seen in dull weather.

 All sidelights and rear registration plate lights must also be lit between sunset and sunrise, even if it still seems light enough to manage without them.

 Under EU rules, since 2011 all new cars are required to have daytime running lights that come on automatically when the engine is started, and which turn off automatically when headlights or sidelights are lit (these still need to be used as outlined above).
 Your daytime running lights only apply to your headlights and your rear lights won't come on automatically - so remember to switch on your lights as it starts to go dark.
 We explain further, below.